 New Year’s Eve is a time for family, friends, and fun with some revelry and high spirits thrown in for good measure.
 Unfortunately, for some, this sometimes translates into driving while under the influence of alcohol.
 Drunk and buzzed drivers are dangerous drivers, and when they get behind the wheels of their vehicles, they endanger everyone’s safety.
-If a drunk driver left you injured on New Year’s Eve, you need an experienced Downey, California, personal injury attorney.
+If a drunk driver left you injured on New Year’s Eve, you need an experienced Pomona car accident attorney.

 Drive Sober or Get Pulled Over

 Every year the National Highway Traffic Safety Administration (NHTSA) runs a Drive Sober or Get Pulled Over holiday campaign from the middle of December through New Year’s Eve.
 The intent is to raise public awareness about the very real dangers of drinking and driving.
 NHTSA reports that in the five years prior to the Christmas through New Year’s Eve holiday period of 2016, an average of 300 people died in crashes caused by drunk drivers each year.
 And in the 2016 season alone, 781 people lost their lives in the same way.

 People who normally wouldn’t consider getting behind the wheel after a few drinks can let the New Year’s Eve holiday spirit get the best of them – after all, everybody’s doing it, right?
 It is precisely this thinking that makes New Year’s Eve one of the most dangerous holidays for motorists.

 The Centers for Disease Control and Prevention’s (CDC) statistics related to drunk driving are alarming:

 - About 28 percent of all U.S. traffic-related deaths in 2016 were alcohol-related.